Berkanktk/CyberSecurity/README.md

 **VPS** - Virtual Private Server (is a IaaS)
 **IaaS** - Infrastructure-as-a-Service
 **RCE** - Remote Code Execution vulnerability allows commands to be executed on the target's system.
+**Offensive security** - is the process of breaking into computer systems, exploiting software bugs, and finding loopholes in applications to gain unauthorized access to them.
+**Defensive security** - is the process of protecting an organization's network and computer systems by analyzing and securing any potential digital threats
+**Penetration Tester** - Responsible for testing technology products for finding exploitable security vulnerabilities.
+**Red Teamer** - Plays the role of an adversary, attacking an organization and providing feedback from an enemy's perspective.
+**Security Engineer** - Design, monitor, and maintain security controls, networks, and systems to help prevent cyberattacks.
+**Broken Access Control** - Ex. we cannot let anyone view the webmail before logging in or modify someone else's account.
+**Identification and Authentication Failure** - Allowing the attacker to use brute force, or storing the users’ passwords in plain text.
+**Identification** - refers to the ability to identify a user uniquely.
+**Authentication** - refers to the ability to prove that the user is whom they claims to be.
+**Firewall appliance** - The firewall allows and blocks connections based on a predefined set of rules.
+It restricts what can enter and what can leave a network.
+**Intrusion Detection System (IDS) appliance** - An IDS detects system and network intrusions and intrusion attempts.
+It tries to detect attackers’ attempts to break into your network.
+**Intrusion Prevention System (IPS) appliance** - An IPS blocks detected intrusions and intrusion attempts.
+It aims to prevent attackers from breaking into your network.
+**Virtual Private Network (VPN) concentrator appliance** -  A VPN ensures that the network traffic cannot be read nor altered by a third party.
+It protects the confidentiality (secrecy) and integrity of the sent data.

 # Principles and Standards
 ## CIA Triad